vitorfc/Getting-and-Cleaning-Data_Course_Project/README.md

-# Getting and cleaning data
+# Getting and cleaning data Course

 For creating a tidy data set of wearable computing data originally from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## Files in this repo
+## Files in this repository
-* README.md -- you are reading it right now
+* README.md
-* CodeBook.md -- codebook describing variables, the data and transformations
+* CodeBook.md -> codebook describing the variables, the data and transformations
-* run_analysis.R -- actual R code
+* run_analysis.R -> the R code

-## run_analysis.R goals
+## What is the run_analysis.R
 You should create one R script called run_analysis.R that does the following:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.